2020–21 Port Vale F.C. season: EFL League Two

 The search for a new manager continued into February, with David Flitcroft and John McGreal seen as the two front-runners for the position.
 The team went on to lose 3–1 at Tranmere, with James Vaughan scoring a brace.
-Flitcroft was appointed as the club's first ever director of football on 8 February.
+Flitcroft was appointed as the club's first-ever director of football on 8 February.
 Seven days later Darrell Clarke was announced as the club's new manager, with Walsall being paid a compensation fee.
 His first match in charge was a 1–1 draw at Leyton Orient, in which he was pleased with his team's effort.
 His first home match was a goalless draw with Stevenage, after which he commented that "Effort and commitment - excellent.
 But nowhere near good enough for me on the quality".
 The league leaders, Cambridge, left Burslem with three points after an excellent late strike from Liam O'Neil.

 On 2 March, Vale were beaten 1–0 at Salford, and lost both Gibbons and Montaño to hamstring injuries.
 A trip to league leaders Cheltenham Town four days later saw the team two goals down within the opening 20 minutes, with Brown – who had publicly criticised many of his teammates in the week – having scored an own goal; Vale would lose the game 3–2 despite Will Swan and Alex Hurst scoring their first Football League goals in the late stages.
 Vale dominated at home to Oldham Athletic on 9 March, but failed to convert any of their chances as the game ended 0–0, with Clarke bemoaning his side's lack of ruthlessness and musing that "we led the horse to a lot of water there didn't we?".
-Afetr the game Clarke announced that experienced coach Andy Crosby had been added to the staff, whilst there would be a ban on players speaking to the media until the end of the campaign.
-However the losing run continued as Bolton Wanderers came away from Vale Park with a 1–0 win, after which Clarke encouraged players who were unwilling to fight for the club to tell him so as "we look them in the eye sometimes and just get the feeling they are not really fancying this".
-Clarke finally got his first win as Port Vale manager on 16 March as Colnon and Rodney fired Vale to a 2–1 home win over Newport County, and after the match said "the players tonight deserve all the plaudits".
+After the game Clarke announced that experienced coach Andy Crosby had been added to the staff, whilst there would be a ban on players speaking to the media until the end of the campaign.
+However, the losing run continued as Bolton Wanderers came away from Vale Park with a 1–0 win, after which Clarke encouraged players who were unwilling to fight for the club to tell him so as "we look them in the eye sometimes and just get the feeling they are not really fancying this".
+Clarke finally got his first win as Port Vale manager on 16 March as Conlon and Rodney fired Vale to a 2–1 home win over Newport County, and after the match said "the players tonight deserve all the plaudits".
 Rodney then went on to score the only goal of the game at Colchester to put the Vale ten points clear of the relegation zone.
 A 3–1 victory at Crawley Town all but guaranteed safety from relegation and earned the team praise from opposition manager John Yems.
-Following the match it was confirmed that Zak Mills would miss the rest of the season due to injury, and the club gained special dispensation from the EFL to re-register Harry McKirdy to the 22-man squad in his place.
+Following the match it was confirmed that Zak Mills missed the rest of the season due to injury, and the club gained special dispensation from the EFL to re-register Harry McKirdy to the 22-man squad in his place.